-Kinship care offers children a chance to belong to a loving family.
-Most kinship carers believed they were permanently caring for their children.
+While kinship carers indicated that their children had high levels of need, most kinship carers believed they were permanently caring for their children.
 This demonstrates the dedication they have for the children and their willingness to put their own lives on hold whilst they ensure the children are provided with a loving and stable family home to grow up in.
 Well supported kinship care can be a good long-term alternative for children who cannot live with their parents.
 A stable family environment enhances children's sense of belonging and makes them more likely to feel cherished and wanted20.